skijbile/NEXTstop---Recomender-system/README.md

     </p>
 </div>

+Purpose-
+	 To deploy a model to return places in a city in Canada with events and business around in a small radius , with ratings (preferable the top buisinesses ).
+The idea behind is to create an application to assist a user in creating an itenirary  based on the users history of ratings and also suggest some other things of interest based on other users.

 Main aim -
 	To be able to retrieve data from API's and parse json files.
 Distinguish between relevant important data from all the information available.
 	Build a recommender system